andreasberg/Arduino-Makefile-ESP/README.md

 Download a copy of this repo somewhere to your system.

-Create a Makefile (see [Makefile.example](Makefile.example)) in the same directory as the sketch and set ARDMK_DIR to point to the location where you downloaded this repo.
+Create a Makefile (see [Makefile.example](Makefile.example) and [BasicOTA example](examples/BasicOTA)) in the same directory as the sketch and set ARDMK_DIR to point to the location where you downloaded this repo.

 After which: